Residue sums for superconformal indices: Case study: Macdonald index of N=4 SU(2) SYM

 First, we use the four-term transformation formula \eqref{eq:3phi2-trans-4-term} with $a=t$, $b=qt^{-\frac{1}{2}}v^{-1}$ and $\tilde{b}=qt^{-\frac{1}{2}}v$ to rewrite the residue sum as

 where $(x;q)_k$ is the finite $q$-Pochhammer symbol defined in Appendix \ref{sapp:q-poch}.
 This expression makes manifest that the index does not depend on negative powers of $t$, and also its reduction to the Schur index, calculated in \eqref{eq:n=4-schur-index-su2-res-sum}, upon taking $t=q$.
-However, the unflavored limit is still subtle.
+However, the apparent poles at $v=1$ remain.

 We can further improve the expression by making use of three-term transformation formulas collected in \eqref{eq:3phi2-trans-3-term-2}.
 Setting $a$, $b$ and $\tilde{b}$, as above, we obtain three equivalent forms of \eqref{eq:ressum-mcd-index-su2-n=4}: